 Department of Management and Entrepreneurship

-A Short History of Entrepreneurship Education at Fairleigh Dickinson University
+A short history of entrepreneurship education at Fairleigh Dickinson University

 Fairleigh Dickinson University has had an entrepreneurship focus in its business school curriculum since the early 1990s.
 One of the first Universities to create a dedicated center for entrepreneurship outreach and, based upon its requirement to have entrepreneurship as a required class in the undergraduate and graduate curriculum, it was a pioneer in its vision to provide business students with an education that responded to the need to provide, in the words of FDU founder, Peter Sammartino, “…an education of and for the world.”
-The need for this type of education has not diminished – rather, the economic crises that we have experienced politically and economically over the last decade, has provided resounding evidence that this is more necessary today than ever before.
+The need for this type of education has not diminished – rather, the economic crises that we have experienced politically and economically over the last decade have provided resounding evidence that this is more necessary today than ever before.
 Entrepreneurship can provide the mechanism through which sound ethical values and business practices can be learned and taught.

-Entrepreneurship Education at the Silberman College of Business
+Entrepreneurship education at the Silberman College of Business

 Entrepreneurship education has been a distinguishing feature of our curriculum and one of the ways in which the college has provided professional education with grounding in the real world.
-At the undergraduate level in the Business Planning Forum class (BUSI 3160) students create a full business plan, and at the MBA level students create a feasibility analysis for a business opportunity.
-The Business Planning Forum class is an integrative class that draws upon knowledge acquired during prior years, including Accounting, Finance, Marketing and Ethics.
+At the undergraduate level in the Business Planning Forum class, (BUSI 3160) students create a full business plan, and at the MBA level students create a feasibility analysis for a business opportunity.
+The Business Planning Forum class is an integrative class that draws upon knowledge acquired during prior years, including Accounting, Finance, Marketing, and Ethics.
 For those students who choose to proceed to a major in entrepreneurship, this class serves as the introduction to the rest of the curriculum, as does the Entrepreneurship and Innovation (ENTR 6012) class at the graduate level.
 Our entrepreneurship classes have historically provided the opportunity to obtain enviable rankings in annual Princeton Review surveys.

-Until 2003 the entrepreneurship discipline was housed in the Department of Management, Marketing, Information Systems and Decision Sciences in the Silberman College of Business.
-A Department of Marketing and Entrepreneurship was born in 2003 and the department is now responsible for faculty, curriculum and research in marketing and entrepreneurship.
+Until 2003 the entrepreneurship discipline was housed in the Department of Management, Marketing, Information Systems, and Decision Sciences in the Silberman College of Business.
+A Department of Marketing and Entrepreneurship was born in 2003 and the department is now responsible for faculty, curriculum, and research in marketing and entrepreneurship.
 The Rothman Institute of Innovation and Entrepreneurship is focused on outreach efforts at the campus and local community levels, in which department faculty participate.

 In 2006 faculty were awarded a grant by the New Jersey Department of Education to help develop a business curriculum for high-achieving students at the Teaneck High School.
 Collaborating with the Bergen County College faculty from the Department of Marketing and Entrepreneurship as well as Accounting have assisted in writing and implementing curriculum in three content areas: Marketing, Accounting, and Mathematical Methods.
 Faculty have presented at national and state conferences on this work.